harbidel/cu-cat/doc/vision.rst

 ===============================
-Vision: where is skrub heading?
+Vision: where is cu_cat heading?
 ===============================

-.. currentmodule:: skrub
+.. currentmodule:: cu_cat

 Vision statement
 ================

-The goal of skrub is to facilitate building and deploying machine-learning models on tables: `pandas <https://pandas.pydata.org>`__ dataframe, SQL databases...
+The goal of cu_cat is to facilitate building and deploying machine-learning models on tables: `pandas <https://pandas.pydata.org>`__ dataframe, SQL databases...

 |

-Skrub is high-level, with a philosophy and an API matching that of `scikit-learn <http://scikit-learn.org>`_.
+cu_cat is high-level, with a philosophy and an API matching that of `scikit-learn <http://scikit-learn.org>`_.
 It strives to bridge the world of databases to that of machine-learning, **enabling imperfect assembly and representations of the data when it is noisy**, using the downstream target to predict to guide assembly when possible (supervised learning for data assembly).

-In the long term, as skrub is built on higher-level APIs, it will make it easier for data-scientists to use efficient database patterns and backends.
+In the long term, as cu_cat is built on higher-level APIs, it will make it easier for data-scientists to use efficient database patterns and backends.

-Skrub seeks tradeoffs in terms of flexibility: its high-level APIs are by construction restrictive compared to directly manipulating dataframes.
+cu_cat seeks tradeoffs in terms of flexibility: its high-level APIs are by construction restrictive compared to directly manipulating dataframes.
-This is by design, as skrub does not aim to replace tools such as `Pandas
+This is by design, as cu_cat does not aim to replace tools such as `Pandas
 <https://pandas.pydata.org>`__, `Ibis <https://ibis-project.org>`__,
 `DuckDB <https://duckdb.org/>`_.

-To make things simpler, skrub uses defaults that are chosen empirically to give good machine learning, even though these are sometimes heuristic, as in the :class:`TableVectorizer`.
+To make things simpler, cu_cat uses defaults that are chosen empirically to give good machine learning, even though these are sometimes heuristic, as in the :class:`TableVectorizer`.